-This technique has a 70-90% success rate because its success entirely depends on the user, who is bound to make a mistake and logs in to the phishing site.
+This technique has a 70-90% success rate because its success entirely depends on the user, who is bound to make a mistake and log in to the phishing site.

 Read More: Phishing – How to create a Fake login Page?

-Password Guessing is a type of social engineering technique which deals with manipulating someone’s mind to figure out his personal information.
+Password Guessing is a type of social engineering technique that deals with manipulating someone’s mind to figure out his personal information.
 It requires excellent social skills and thinking power.

-Also, he might be your online friend with whom you share your profile details including ‘date of birth’, ‘cellphone no’, and other favourite things such as cuisines, music, movies, etc.
+Also, he might be your online friend with whom you share your profile details including ‘date of birth’, ‘cellphone no’, and other favorite things such as cuisines, music, movies, etc.

 This information is enough for a hacker to start guessing your email password or the security question of the email account and in that way reset the password and put his password and login into the account.
 And there is a high probability that he will guess your security question and answer correctly.